How to grow Rhubarb - the essential guide to growing Rhubarb

 Growing Rhubarb is relatively simple in cool climates.
 Rhubarb is quite a hardy crop and is able to withstand lack of water.
 Rhubarb will survive and produce good yields with little tending apart from the application of fertilizer.

 Rhubarb will grow well in part shaded areas.
 Rhubarb does not grow well in high temperatures.

 Avoid positioning in frost pockets.
-A severe frost will have a damaging effect on rhubarb and may cause the oxalic acid from the leaves to enter the stalks.
-For this reason you should remove any stalks that have been effected by a hard frost and place them on the compost heap where they will decompose.
+A severe frost will have a damaging effect on Rhubarb.
+It may cause the oxalic acid from the leaves to enter the stalks.
+For this reason you should remove any stalks that have been affected by a hard frost.
+Place them on the compost heap where they will decompose.
 The decomposition that occurs in your compost heap breaks down the oxalic acid.

 Rhubarb likes a well drained, fertile soil that contains a good amount of organic matter such as well rotted manure or compost.

-If the soil is not well drained then waterlogging can result in the crowns rotting.
+If the soil is not well drained then water logging can result in the crowns rotting.

 Do not use fresh manure as this can burn the crop.